fikrighaza/ABC-Group3-Project/README.md

 # abc-project
-Group 3 project for the use case of PT.
-ABC, a web media portal startup
+Group 3 project for the study case of PT.
+ABC, a web media (Wordpress) portal startup